 A simple tool, DivXLand Media Subtitler, lets you add subtitles to any video.
 It will allow you to synchronize your video’s text and subtitles easily; you just need a text box and a DivX format video.

-You may edit text-based subtitles with the help of Jubler.
-Plus, you may use it to create new subtitles or edit, fix, and improve subtitles that have already been created.
+You can edit text-based subtitles with the help of Jubler.
+Plus, you can use it to create new subtitles or edit, fix, and improve subtitles that have already been created.

 Color checkers examine your website’s foreground and background color choices to see whether they work well together.
 It’s a test to evaluate whether the contrast on the page is sufficient for those who have difficulty seeing color.